Michigan State vs. Rutgers NCAA Football Odds, Plays and Insights | October 9, 2021

 - Against the spread, Rutgers is 3-1-0 this season.

-- This year, the Scarlet Knights have one against the spread win in two games as an underdog of 5.5 points or more.
+- This year, the Scarlet Knights have one ATS win in two games as an underdog of 5 points or more.

-- Rutgers' games this season have gone over the total in two out of four opportunities (50%).
+- Rutgers' games this year have eclipsed the over/under two times in four opportunities (50%).

-- Rutgers is 1-0 against the spread and 2-0 overall when the team puts up more than 20.6 points.
+- When Rutgers records more than 20.6 points, it is 1-0 against the spread and 2-0 overall.

 - The Scarlet Knights have four giveaways this season, while the Spartans have eight takeaways .